 Your puppy should reach their adult Pug weight when they are between eight and twelve months old.

-Pug Ideal Weight Chart
+Pug Weight Chart by Age

 I’ve put together an ideal weight chart for Pugs.
 These are just averages and should NOT be used as normal weight for Pugs.
 As I mentioned above, every dog will be different and their weight will be dependent on several different factors.